taykey/nose-docstring-modifier/README.rst

-This plugin enables you to modify docstring of tests based on their attributes.
+Enables you to modify docstring of tests based on their attributes

 ==========
 Installing
 ==========

-You can install `nose-docstring-modifier` plugin using pip:
+You can install `nose-docstring-modifier` plugin using `pip`:

 .. code-block:: shell